rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 Communication must be established directly between TLC:s.
 This demands the following general requirements:

+- The TLC needs to support communication between sites according to section `4.3 Transport of data`_ in the RSMP specification

 - In every TLC, it must be possible to connect to other TLC:s and to receive connections from other TLC:s (client-server).